 The star of the day!
 The main road north out of Aldbrough is, I would imagine, not particularly bird-rich.
 But in the best sense of birding tradition the ploughed fields here have played host to a rather confiding Roller for the last few days.
 With all the rain overnight/morning I arrived somewhat skeptical.
 But I need not have worried.
 Within a few minutes I'd grabbed these amazing views.
 The bird was looking a little bit more downcast than on other pictures I'd seen on the net, but it was my 2nd ever Roller - the first being seen from a coach in Kos for a split second - so this bird blew my mind!Stop 3 -

 was Bempton Cliffs.
 The universally accepted best seabird site in mainland England.
 The views of the breeding birds here are second to none, and I was pleased to catch up with the three auks, Kittiwake and Gannet.
 I've not visited Bempton for a few years, and so was very pleased to see that new watchpoints had been installed (together with very knowledgable staff) and that the whole reserve was doing really well.
 There were certainly lots of people there, not all mad birdwatchers either.
 And it was great to see so many kids interested in what was there.
 A grandpa was pointing the birds out to his grad-daughter - "Oh look Grandad I know that one.
 That's a Gannet cos it has an orange head.
 I saw it on tv".
 Never underestimate the power of kids tv!!
+The added bonus was that someone spotted a Great Skua feeding on a dead Gannet floating on the sea just below the southern watchpoint.
+Splendid, but not for the Gannet obviously!

 Here's a montage of most of the species seen.
 I didn't get Puffin but hope you like the photo instead.